Denver Child Support Attorney

 img

-How a Denver Child Support Attorney Can Assist You
+How Our Child Support Lawyers Can Assist You

-Marriages can end.
+Marriages may end.
 Parenting does not.
-Post-divorce, parents are still responsible for their children’s emotional and financial care.
+Post-divorce, parents remain responsible for their children’s emotional and financial well-being.
 Child support is a payment from one parent to the other to provide financial care for their children.

-Our Experienced Child Support Attorney Provides Trustworthy Services And Peace of Mind
+Our Experienced Child Support Attorneys Provide Trustworthy Services

+Price Family Law child support attorneys know that the combination of finances and children is a sensitive one.
 We pride ourselves on being a calming presence during child support negotiations.
-Because we are not emotionally involved in your relationship, we can offer objective and professional advice and counsel to ensure that the agreement reached is fair and appropriate for your children and your unique situation.
+Because we are not emotionally involved, we can offer objective and professional counsel to ensure that the agreement reached is fair and appropriate for your children and your unique situation.

-Basic expenses covered by child support include, but are not limited to:
+Basic expenses include, but are not limited to:

 • Housing (rent or mortgage assistance)